 Many ACOAs have a hard time identifying what they want and need and have an even harder time asking for it.
 The Assertiveness Guide for Women by Julie Hanks is a practical guide to help women recognize that their feelings and needs are valid.
 We’re afraid that speaking up will make us seem difficult or needy, but communicating our needs and opinions actually improves relationships!

 There tends to be a lack of boundaries in alcoholic families.
 This can include anything from inconsistent rules, to a lack of privacy, to unwanted physical touching.
-Many ACOAs became caretakers to parents and siblings out of necessity, making it hard to set limits and say “no”.
-In addition, caretaking and people-pleasing were ways we felt valued and needed; we became afraid of conflict and afraid that if we set boundaries we’d be abandoned or rejected.
+Many ACOAs became parentified, taking on caregiving roles to their parents or siblings at an early age.
+Caretaking and people-pleasing are ways we feel valued and needed, and we’re afraid to set boundaries because we think they’ll lead to conflict or being abandoned or rejected.

 I consider the next two books must-reads for almost everyone.
 Brene Brown’s book The Gifts of Imperfection (or any of her subsequent books) get to the core of our struggles with worthiness, perfectionism, shame, and ultimately the courage to be our true selves.
 Brown’s books are a pleasure to read — full of real-life stories and humor, in addition to her research.